Marodian, Queensland

+Geography

+The Brooweena - Woolooga Road enters the locality from the north (Gigoomgan) and exits to the south (Woolooga).

+Almost all of the locality is occupied by the Marodian pastoral station, where the land use is grazing on native vegetation.

 History

 The locality takes its name from the parish name, which in turn is derived from the name of a pastoral run held by James and Norman Leith Hay in 1852.
 The pastoral run name might come from the Kabi language word maridhan meaning place of kangaroos.